simondilhas/practice_circle/practice/STANDING_1_FOUNDATION.md

 ---

 ### Purpose
-To free physical and energetic blockages and learn to stand without strain.
+To free the body from tension and learn to stand without strain.

 **Duration:** about 3–6 months.